itesoro/creepy/README.md

 - **Proxy Objects**: Transparent interaction with remote objects as if they were local
 - **Secure Communication**: Encrypted channels and asymmetric key exchange
 - **Session Management**: Persistent connections with automatic session handling
-- **Memory Protection**: Secure storage for sensitive data with protections against memory leakage
+- **Locked Memory**: Sensitive data is protected from unintended exposure during runtime

 ### Security Features